ImpulsiveLad/CentralConfig/README.md

 The min/max multiplier for the rarity boost is configurable (It is the # of days since it last appearanced * random value, this gets added to the rarity for that scrap/enemy in all current pools).

 You can also choose whether or not the boosts are reset when leaving a session or remain commit to the save file (picks up when you rejoin).

+The Shuffler has its own scrap and enemy blacklists.
 # Miscellaneous Fixes
 **Dungeon Generation: (All Players)** Optional setting that enacts safeguards for the dungeon generation process.